 - Their actions.

-The internal voice is the writer’s secret weapon and is the way the character thinks about the world.
-The external voice is the character’s conversation and can be used to pass back-story and plot.
-Finally, the way a character reacts to any given situation provides a subtle, though powerful, method to providing reader’s with clues about the character’s back-story.
+The internal voice is the author’s secret weapon and is the way the character thinks about the world.
+The external voice is the character’s conversation and can be used to pass along backstory and plot.
+Finally, the way a character reacts to any given situation provides a subtle, though powerful, method to provide readers with clues about the character’s backstory.

 The use of internal voice, external voice and actions is often called characterization.

 There is one final aspect of characterization we have yet to address.

 You will often hear readers talking about three-dimensional characters.
 This is one of those terms that has no real, definable meaning.
 Readers (and reviewers) who talk about three-dimensional characters will often mean characters who are realistic or true to life.

 The problem you face is that you are telling a story, not writing a documentary.
 By their very nature, characters in a novel are not real people.
 The goal of a novel is to stimulate emotion in readers and to tap into some deeper truth.
 This is done with characters who mimic the real world in a way that tricks the reader’s brain into believing these characters are real.

 Luckily you can use the characterization methodology set out in this book to create realistic characters.

 How often have you heard a person say one thing, but then act in a completely different way?